 Strict Australian regulation protects your deposits with Southern Cross Credit Union.
-We meet the same strict standards as all Australian banks, under the Banking Act with oversight by the Australian Prudential Regulation Authority (APRA).
+We meet the same strict standards as all Australian financial institutions, under the Banking Act with oversight by the Australian Prudential Regulation Authority (APRA).
 Find out more below.
-If you'd like to know what we're doing to support our customers affected by the ongoing Coronavirus (COVID-19) situation, check out our COVID-19 support page for regular updates.

 What is the Financial Claims Scheme?